Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 April 2025 17.31.01 UTC
+- WIB: Kamis, 3 April 2025 18.24.23 UTC
-- WITA: Kamis, 3 April 2025 18.31.01 UTC
+- WITA: Kamis, 3 April 2025 19.24.23 UTC
-- WIT: Kamis, 3 April 2025 19.31.01 UTC
+- WIT: Kamis, 3 April 2025 20.24.23 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: friendship
+Kategori: funny